-Dyspepsia, also known to many as indigestion or difficult digestion, refers to a group of troublesome abdominal symptoms such as pain, discomfort in the stomach or chest, bloating, flatulence, belching and abdominal fullness which is affecting most populations around the globe.
+Dyspepsia, also known as indigestion, difficult digestion or upset stomach, refers to a group of troublesome abdominal symptoms such as pain or discomfort in the stomach or chest, bloating or abdominal fullness, flatulence, and belching which is affecting most populations around the globe.

 These disturbing symptoms, which are often experienced during or after eating, may vary in intensity and frequency.
 Symptoms of indigestion are often triggered by consuming certain foods such as fatty or spicy foods, beverages like caffeine, alcohol, soft-drinks and carbonated beverages, overeating, smoking, anxiety, as well as intake of certain medications such as antibiotics, anti- inflammatory drugs and iron supplements.

 75% of Cases of Dyspepsia are Considered Functional Dyspepsia

 Symptoms felt by the remaining 25% of cases of dyspepsia may be due to an underlying peptic ulcer, acid reflux, infections, hepatitis, gallstone, inflammation of the pancreas, intestinal obstruction, or stomach cancer and would require appropriate and urgent medical care.